|Willersey has a facebook page. Home Page | Menu & Search Page Email us here:-|

 Many of the birds listed below are often to be seen throughout the year, whilst some are less commonly seen but part of the rich mix across the year, and others of course are seasonal visiting migrants.

 Garden and farmland birds

-Robin, blackbird, house sparrow, dunnock, wren, blue tit, great tit, long tailed tit, coal tit, marsh tit, goldfinch, chaffinch, greenfinch, bull finch, goldcrest, tree creeper, nuthatch, song thrush, mistle thrush, starling, wood pigeon, collared dove, stock dove, feral pigeon, carrion crow, rook, jackdaw, raven, magpie, jay, green woodpecker, greater spotted woodpecker, pied wagtail, linnet, siskin, skylark, yellow hammer, mallard, mandarin duck, coot, moorhen, Canada goose, lapwing, heron, kingfisher, greater black backed gull, herring gull, pheasant and partridge.
+Robin, blackbird, house sparrow, dunnock, wren, blue tit, great tit, long tailed tit, coal tit, marsh tit, goldfinch, chaffinch, greenfinch, bull finch, goldcrest, tree creeper, nuthatch, song thrush, mistle thrush, starling, wood pigeon, collared dove, stock dove, feral pigeon, carrion crow, rook, jackdaw, raven, magpie, jay, green woodpecker, greater spotted woodpecker, pied wagtail, grey wagtail, wood cock, linnet, siskin, skylark, yellow hammer, mallard, mandarin duck, coot, moorhen, Canada goose, ring necked parakeet, lapwing, heron, kingfisher, greater black backed gull, herring gull,

 Kestrel, buzzard, sparrow hawk, red kite, peregrine falcon, tawny owl, barn owl and little owl.

 Swallow, swift, house martin - all nesting in the village, blackcap, chiffchaff, white throat, wheatear, redwing and fieldfare.